ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-09-12-automated-tests-casperjs-phantomjs.markdown

     this.test.done();
 });
 {% endhighlight %}

 As you can see, keeping the test modular enables us to exclude steps by just commenting out the functions called.
 If we just want to test the login and not the register, comment out the register().
 Ideally you would have 10-20 functions for every situation possible and some test classes across all your websites for some dom elements like checkout buttons and add to cart.

 In the end, to run this file just type in the command line: <span class="code">casperjs test test.js --url="domain.com"</span>.
+Watch the command line for errors and check your screenshots folder.